isabella232/media-analytics.en-1/help/media-reports/media-workspace-templates.md

   ![](assets/all-templates-audio.png)

-  For example, if you choose the Audio Consumption template, a project with the following audio-oriented dashboard is presented:
+  For example, if you choose the **[!UICONTROL Audio Consumption]** template, a project with the following audio-oriented dashboard is presented:

   ![](assets/aa-workspace.png)